 Prior to the implementation of Panzura, goop struggled with data sprawl.
 Data was sitting in silos and the team did not know which data lived where.
 They were using multiple sources including a small QNAP NAS, floating hard drives and Dropbox for their storage needs.

 It was challenging to get file access/permissions and they had different ways of syncing files.
 For example, when a new employee would start at goop, Dropbox would automatically sync everything stored on file host to their hard drive, leaving them with little to no leftover storage after their first day.

 There were also collaboration issues between the web producers and photo and video retouchers, due to latency.
 The teams struggled with poor speed whenever they would share, download, and re-upload large media files to Dropbox.

 Compounding the challenge, there was no server room on site due to the company’s limited physical space.
 In fact, goop’s QNAP NAS was housed in the CFO’s closet as a makeshift local file server prior to the company’s recent move to a new office building.

 Panzura Freedom NAS Delivers Speed,

 Scalability and Ease of Use

-Goop was looking for a solution that they could scale up as their business grew.
+goop was looking for a solution that they could scale up as their business grew.
 They also envisioned improving and personalizing the customer experience by matching the most relevant messaging and images based on machine learning.
-This included customization at a regional level based on various parameters such as seasons, event differences et al. Moreover, goop is an Amazon business and McIntire wanted a solution that would work with their current AWS architecture.
+This included customization at a regional level based on various parameters such as seasons, and event differences.
+Moreover, goop is an Amazon business and McIntire wanted a solution that would work with their current AWS architecture.

-Benefits: Consolidated files that can be shared efficiently and audit logging
+Benefits: Consolidated files that can be shared efficiently, and audit logging

 One example is the ability to more efficiently share photo assets.
-This helps streamline goop’s machine learning initiatives which allow them to more efficiently search within their asset library.
-Thanks to Freedom NAS, the company can make sure they have a clear audit trail and security policies around different sets of data.
+This helps streamline goop’s machine learning initiatives, which allow them to more efficiently search within their asset library.
+Thanks to Panzura, the company can make sure they have a clear audit trail and security policies around different sets of data.